L-spaces, taut foliations and fibered hyperbolic two-bridge links: Introduction

 In recent years the field of low-dimensional topology has seen a growing interest in the study of the so-called $L$-space conjecture.
 This conjecture predicts that the following notions of ``complexity" are all equivalent:

-\begin{conj}[$L$-space conjecture] For an irreducible oriented rational homology $3$-sphere $M$, the following are equivalent: \begin{enumerate} \item $M$ supports a cooriented taut foliation; \item $M$ is not an $L$-space, i.e. its Heegaard Floer homology is not minimal; \item $M$ is left orderable, i.e. $\pi_1(M)$ is left orderable. \end{enumerate} \end{conj} The equivalence between $(1)$ and $(2)$ was conjectured by Juh\'asz in \cite{J}, while the equivalence between $(2)$ and $(3)$ was conjectured by Boyer, Gordon and Watson in \cite{BGW}.
+\begin{conj}[$L$-space conjecture] For an irreducible oriented rational homology $3$-sphere $M$, the following are equivalent: \begin{enumerate} \item $M$ supports a co-oriented taut foliation; \item $M$ is not an $L$-space, i.e. its Heegaard Floer homology is not minimal; \item $M$ is left-orderable, i.e. $\pi_1(M)$ is left-orderable. \end{enumerate} \end{conj} The equivalence between $(1)$ and $(2)$ was conjectured by Juh\'asz in \cite{J}, while the equivalence between $(2)$ and $(3)$ was conjectured by Boyer, Gordon and Watson in \cite{BGW}.
 This conjecture predicts strong connections among geometric, dynamical, Floer homological, and algebraic properties of 3-manifolds.
 Despite its boldness, as a result of the work by many researchers \cite{BC,BGW,BNR,CLW,EHN,HRRW,LS} it is now known that the conjecture holds for all the graph manifolds, i.e. the manifolds whose JSJ decomposition includes only Seifert fibered pieces.
-Moreover the results of Oszváth-Szab\'o \cite{OS}, Bowden \cite{Bow} and Kazez-Roberts \cite{KR2} imply that in general manifolds supporting coorientable taut foliations are not $L$-spaces. \\
+Moreover the results of Oszváth-Szab\'o \cite{OS}, Bowden \cite{Bow} and Kazez-Roberts \cite{KR2} imply that in general manifolds supporting co-orientable taut foliations are not $L$-spaces. \\

 A natural way to investigate this conjecture is by using Dehn surgery descriptions of $3$-manifolds.
-For instance, it is known that if a non-trivial knot $K$ has a positive surgery that is an $L$-space, then $K$ is prime \cite{Krca}, fibered \cite{G,Ni} and strongly quasipositive \cite{Hedden}.
-Moreover, the $r$-framed surgery on such a knot $K$ is an $L$-space if and only if $r\in [2g(K)-1, \infty]$, where $g(K)$ denotes the genus of $K$ \cite{KMOS}.
-Taut foliations on manifolds obtained as surgery on knots in $S^3$ are constructed for example in \cite{R,R1,DR1,DR2, K} and it is possible to prove the left orderability of some of these manifolds by determining which of these foliations have vanishing Euler class, as done in \cite{H}.
-Another approach to study the left orderability of surgeries on knots is via representation theoretic methods, as presented in \cite{CuD} and \cite{DuR}. \\
+For instance, it is known that if a non-trivial knot $K$ in $S^3$ has a positive surgery that is an $L$-space, then $K$ is prime \cite{Krca}, fibered \cite{G,Ni} and strongly quasipositive \cite{Hedden}.
+Moreover, the $r$-framed surgery on such a knot $K$ is an $L$-space if and only if $r\geq 2g(K)-1$, where $g(K)$ denotes the genus of $K$ \cite{KMOS}.
+Taut foliations on manifolds obtained as surgery on knots in $S^3$ are constructed for example in \cite{R,R1,DR1,DR2, K} and it is possible to prove the left-orderability of some of these manifolds by determining which of these foliations have vanishing Euler class, as done in \cite{H}.
+Another approach to study the left-orderability of surgeries on knots is via representation theoretic methods, as presented in \cite{CuD} and \cite{DuR}. \\